School Science Lessons

 7. A soil with good structure will easily take in water through the spaces between the soil aggregates.

-Water retention of the soil (water storage capacity of the soil), is a measure of the water is stored inside the soil aggregates + water stored in the large spaces between the soil aggregates.
+Water storage capacity of the soil, is a measure of the water is stored inside the soil aggregates + water stored in the large spaces between the soil aggregates.

 4. Soil aeration is a measure of the space formed when excess water drains through the soil spaces to be replaced with air.